coinam-hd/coinam-client-api-docs/README.md

 `AUTH_USER_TIMEOUT` | Authenticated session has timed out | User needs to login again `AUTH_USER_DISABLED` | User account has been DISABLED | n/a
 `AUTH_USER_2FA_NOT_SETUP` | 2FA has not been setup for this account | Always force users to [**Finish TOTP setup**](endpoints/auth/TOTP.md) right after Registration
+`AUTH_SESSION_TOTP` | User is logged in but initial TOTP is not verified | Users must enter TOTP once after logging in

 ### 2FA Error Messages